Nature & Wildlife

 Learn MoreWunjunga Beach

 Wunjunga Beach is located in the Burdekin region and is a 30 minute drive from Home Hill.
 Wunjunga Beach (Beachmount) features 14 kilometres of coastline perfect for four-wheel driving, picnics, fishing and walks along the beach.
-Funny Dunny Park is a small camping area at Wunjunga offering short stay camping for a donation.
+No power or drinking water is available at this campground.
+From March until September a caretaker is located on site to oversee the campground.
 Wujunga is accessed by bitumen and dirt road which travels through a cattle property and is a haven for local wildlife.
 It is not recommended to swim at this beach due to marine stringers and other marine life.

 Learn More